LispCookbook/cl-cookbook/emacs-ide.md

 You should see numbers printed in the REPL.

-See also [eval-in-repl](https://github.com/kaz-yos/eval-in-repl) to send any form to the repl.
+See also "Sending code to the REPL" below and the `C-c C-j` shortcut.

 ### Debugging